X

 | 47.5 mg → 23.75 mg | Halve | 1 week |

 Metoprolol has some clinically significant interactions.
 The most important absolute contraindication is the combination with verapamil or diltiazem.
-Check all combinations with the interaction check.
+Check all combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |